 Related: Your Guide to the Ybor City Saturday Market

-Do Really Inspirational Projects: that’s the aim at DRIP YBOR.
-Located in the heart of Ybor City on 7th Avenue (1910 E. 7th Avenue), DRIP YBOR is open Monday through Saturday, and stays open late until midnight on Saturdays.
+Do Really Inspirational Projects: that’s the aim at DRIP YBOR and their new location DRIP SQUARED.
+Located in the heart of Ybor City, DRIP is open Monday through Saturday, and stays open late until midnight on Saturdays.
 If you get the itch for creativity after dinner and dancing, this is the place.
 For those who want to create during the day, the location opens at noon.

 Pottery wheel throwing is a three-session commitment.
 Session one involves one of studio’s expert potters; they’ll guide you through the creative process of spinning a wine glass, vase, and just about anything your imagination conjures up.
 Gazing into your partner’s eyes, both of you working with your hands…it’s the epitome of sexy.
 Think of the famous scene in the movie Ghost.
 A couple of weeks later, the second session entails painting your pieces.
 Aprons are available, so don’t worry about ruining your date day finest.
 The third and final session is picking up your finished pieces.
 Plan for a couple of weeks between the first two sessions and a week between the second and third.